Orlando Auto Accident Attorney

 Sunny beaches, world-class theme parks, and tropical play spaces draw motorists to Orlando from across the country.
 As commuters and local residents share the roads with tourists and sun-seekers, accidents become inevitable.
-Accidents are always unanticipated and sometimes unavoidable.
+Accidents are always unanticipated—but always avoidable.
 Read our car accident FAQ before the next accident takes you by surprise.

 - Drug-impaired driving.
-During 2017, the DHSMV confirmed 668 drug-related accidents, resulting in 589 injuries and 338 fatalities in Florida.
-When drivers are under the influence of drugs, they experience physical and cognitive impairments similar to drunk drivers.
+During one recent year, the DHSMV confirmed 668 drug-related accidents, resulting in 589 injuries and 338 fatalities in the state.
+Drivers under the influence of drugs experience physical and cognitive impairments similar to drunk drivers.
 Drug-impaired driving is illegal whether the substance is prescribed or an illegal controlled substance such as recreational cannabis.
-Effective March 2019, Florida Statute Title XXIX, §381.986, formally legalized medicinal marijuana in Florida.
-However, driving under the influence of medical marijuana is nonetheless a criminal act.
+(Effective March 2019, Florida Statute Title XXIX, §381.986 formally legalized medicinal marijuana in Florida.
+However, driving under the influence of medical marijuana is nonetheless a criminal act.)

 - Distracted driving.
-NHTSA statistics for 2017 reveal that 3,166 people died in distracted driving-related accidents nationally.
+NHTSA statistics for one recent year reveal that 3,166 people died in distracted driving-related accidents nationally.
 Recent studies point to smartphones and other digital devices as the primary driving hazard.
-Drivers are also commonly distracted by passenger conversations, eating, daydreaming, and other activities that direct a driver’s attention away from driving.
+Passenger conversations, eating, daydreaming, and other activities may also direct a driver’s attention away from driving.
 Authorities nationwide are undergoing training to detect and stop drivers using digital devices before an accident occurs.
 In Florida, law enforcement authorities are now required to document distracted driving in accident reports.
-However, the current statistics do not include reports after the reporting policy was implemented.

 - Speeding.
-During 2017, the NHTSA documented 299 speed-related accident fatalities in our state.
-The Insurance Institute for Highway Safety (IIHS) report, Speed by the Numbers, suggests excessive speed contributed to 9,000 fatalities in 2017.
-Nationally, the fatalities accounted for 26 percent of all accident fatalities in 2017.
+During just one recent year, the NHTSA documented 299 speed-related accident fatalities in our state.
+The Insurance Institute for Highway Safety (IIHS) report, Speed by the Numbers, suggests excessive speed contributed to 9,000 fatalities per year.
+Nationally, the fatalities accounted for 26 percent of all accident fatalities in one recent year.
 IIHS also found a correlation between increases in the posted speed limit increases and increases in accident fatalities.

 - Drowsy driving.
-The NHTSA documented 795 drowsy-driving related deaths nationwide in 2017.
-Medication, overwork, fatigue, and inadequate or poor-quality sleep often contribute to distracted driving accidents.
-There are few verifiable signs of drowsy driving after a crash.
-Therefore, the National Transportation Safety Board believes accidents caused by fatigued driving are underreported.
+The NHTSA documented 795 drowsy-driving related deaths nationwide in a recent year.
+Medication, overwork, fatigue, and inadequate or poor-quality sleep often contribute to drowsy driving accidents.
+Because drowsy driving shows few verifiable signs after a crash, the National Transportation Safety Board believes accidents caused by fatigued driving are underreported.